Exhibition “Machines of Leonardo da Vinci”.

 The exhibition consists of over fifty exhibits consisting of replicas of portraits and various inventions.
 The most famous are the tank, clock, bicycle, and parachute.
-Some of them are interactive, which is interesting for both children and adults.
+Some of the Machines of Leonardo are interactive, which is interesting for both children and adults.

 Who was Leonardo da Vinci?